malvika/BellyButtonDiversity/README.md

 * First, create a template called `index.html` for your dashboard landing page.
 Use the Bootstrap grid system to create the structure of the dashboard page.

-* Next, create the following routes for your api.
+* Next, created the following routes for my api.

 ```python
 @app.route("/")